 Mark Borkowski in his book The Fame Formula, claims that becoming famous requires “extraordinary talent”.
 But, Mr. Borkowski also states that fame, once achieved must “be sustained and refreshed”.
 So, having a unique voice and pleasing looks and good acting abilities may be enough to become famous.
 But, this doesn’t mean that it is enough to keep someone famous.
 In order to remain famous and not be forgotten, an opera singer must constantly provide something new and interesting for his or her audience.

 Being famous requires a great deal of constant work and effort.
 Even if they have a wonderful voice, not many opera singers can achieve exceptional heights and become famous.
 Most cannot maintain their fame for a long time.
 Sad, but true.

 Is There a List of Famous Opera Singers?

-Below is an ongoing list of opera singers.
+Below is an ongoing list of opera singers (in alphabetical order).
 They belong to a group known as old famous opera singers.
 These great opera singers were famous during their time on stage.
-Today, we call them old even though during their time on stage, they were as young as any opera singer performing today.
+Today, we call them old even though during their singing career, they were as young as any opera singer performing today.

-Unfortunately, over time the names of these old opera singers have become less familiar.
+Unfortunately, over time the names of these unique opera singers have become less familiar.
 Many of us have never heard of them.
-You may want to explore the lives, achievements and voices of some of these unique, great opera singers.
+You may want to explore the lives, achievements and voices of some of these great famous opera singers.